-Queen Victoria, a pillar of morality and propriety, colored the culture of her eponymous era (1837-1901) in lavender and lace.
-The year 1859 captures the spirit of the age with three milestones in publication history: Charles Darwin’s theory of evolution, John Stuart Mill’s work on utilitarianism, and Samuel Smiles’ “bible” on self-help.
+Queen Victoria, a pillar of morality and propriety, colored the culture of her eponymous era (1837–1901) in lavender and lace.
+The year 1859 captures the spirit of the age with three milestones in publication history: Charles Darwin’s On the Origin of Species, John Stuart Mill’s work on utilitarianism, and Samuel Smiles’ “bible” on self-help.
 For all the relative peace and prosperity of the Victorian age, times were hard—and as disorienting as a tumble down the rabbit-hole—due to imperialism, industrialization, and social issues such as “The Woman Question” and workers’ rights.
 Discontent lurked beneath the veneer of decorum, as evidenced by the prevalence of social critiques that masqueraded as novels.
-In this fall elective, John Fowles’ Neo-Victorian novel, The French Lieutenant’s Woman, will function as the looking glass through which we will consider how three novels from the past reflect and problematize this age of improvement.
-Specifically, we will complicate the narrator's definition of Homo sapiens, those who are “in flight from the real reality,” by following the protagonists’ flights and fights as they evolve into their symbolic species, the individual.
-Alongside the protagonists, we will engage in our own acts of resistance by reading critically and writing our way to an understanding of the Victorian age as novel and (un)conventional, as really real and still relevant, and as a touchstone for the twenty-first century.
-Texts include: Fowles’ The French Lieutenant’s Woman, Brontë’s Agnes Grey, Caroll’s Alice's Adventures in Wonderland / Through the Looking-Glass, Stevenson’s Dr. Jekyll and Mr. Hyde, as well as selected essays.
+In this elective, Oscar Wilde’s The Picture of Dorian Gray will function as the looking glass through which we will consider how our course texts reflect and problematize this age of improvement.
+Alongside our protagonists, we will come to our own understanding of the Victorian age as novel and (un)conventional, as really real and still relevant, and as a touchstone for the twenty-first century.
+Texts include Wilde’s Picture of Dorian Gray, Shelley’s Frankenstein, Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde, Caroll’s Alice’s Adventures in Wonderland, Dickens’ A Christmas Carol, as well as selected essays.

 English 12: Women in Literature

-This course will examine recurring images of women in literature and the social contexts and constructions of identity.
-We will pay particular attention to the marginal, in-between places that women often inhabit in literature and will examine stereotypes of “the madwoman in the attic” and the derivation of hysteria as an exclusively female phenomenon.
-The course will also examine stereotypes of feminine sexuality and how deviance from accepted norms of what it means to be a good wife, mother, and friend influences conceptualizations of identity.
-Texts include: Brontë’s Jane Eyre, Carter's The Bloody Chamber, Rhys’ The Wide Sargasso Sea, and Williams’ A Streetcar Named Desire.
+The course will examine recurring images of women in literature and at the social contexts and constructions of identity.
+We will explore how identity is gendered in relation to a range of contexts and will examine stereotypes of “the madwoman in the attic” and the derivation of hysteria as an exclusively female phenomenon.
+We will also discuss stereotypes of feminine sexuality and the consequences of deviating from constructed norms.
+In addition to examining gender and sexuality, we will also look at how ethnicity, nationality, religion, class, and ability affect identity.
+Texts include A Streetcar Named Desire by Tennessee Williams, The Bloody Chamber by Angela Carter, Jane Eyre by Charlotte Brontë, The Wide Sargasso Sea by Jean Rhys, and The Awakening by Kate Chopin.

 This course is designed to accommodate students who have had little or no previous training in French.
 The work is necessarily intensive, and equal emphasis is placed on aural and oral skills, reading and writing.
 The study of French culture and geography is introduced.
 At the successful completion of this course students are eligible for French II or French II Honors.